mozilla/fxa/packages/fxa-auth-server/README.md

 ### Cleanup

 You may want to clear the data from the database periodically.
-I just drop the database.
+I just drop the database:

-    mysql -uroot -e"DROP DATABASE picl"
+    mysql -uroot -e"DROP DATABASE fxa"

+The server will automatically re-create it on next use.

 ## License